 The outfits at Rio Carnival add spice and color to the celebrations, seducing the spectators at the parades with their sensual and invigorating designs.
 Yet the traditional attire is more than just for show; the costumes also designate different roles and teams within the carnival parades.

-The performance during the parade is divided into what are known as “wings.”
+The performance during the parade is divided into what are known as ‘wings.’
 Each wing represents a specific role or location within the parade and features a particular outfit.
 The Ground Wing comprises the dancers and musicians who participate on the ground surrounding the float.
 Tourists can buy costumes and join in this lower-level part of the parade, moving from the sidelines and into the pulsating samba beats and euphoric dancing crowd.
 The Float Wing consists of the performance that takes place on top of the floats themselves.
-The samba schools take this section very seriously since this act is under the keen eyes of the judges.
-Dances at this level require dedicated rehearsals and knowing the songs and steps by heart.
-Costumes for this part of the parade are valued around US$900 to $10,000.
+The samba schools take this section very seriously, as this act is under the keen eyes of the judges.
+Dances at this level require dedicated rehearsals, and the performers must know the songs and steps by heart.
+The costumes for this part of the parade are valued at around $900 to $10,000 each.

-Street parties are all about dressing up as elaborately as possible, with no mandatory costume guidelines – the choice of fancy dress is up to the party-goer.
-Popular selections include policeman, sailor and pirate outfits.
+Street parties are all about dressing up as elaborately as possible, with no mandatory costume guidelines – the choice of fancy dress is up to the partygoer.
+Popular selections include police officer, sailor and pirate outfits.
 Themes are optional, yet the majority of people at least wear bright colors, glitter, face paint or vibrant accessories.
 Also, remember to leave the layers at home; even without considering how temperatures rise in a large crowd, Rio’s summers are hot.